nasa/cape/doc/install.rst

 Optional Software Dependencies
 ------------------------------
-There are several more pieces of software that are required for some of the advanced features of CAPE.
+There are several more pieces of software that are required for some of the advanced features of pyCart.
 The following are required for generating various plots in PDFs that can be used to track trends or focus in on the results of individual cases.